asalt/bcm-gsea/docs/README.md

 Python Integration: Python manages the database, hosts APIs, and stores results.
   This component is still under development.
 Testing: Comprehensive testing using pytest for Python and testthat for R.
-Visualization: Utilizes ggplot2 for high-quality plots.
+Visualization: Utilizes ggplot2 for high-quality plots, including faceted barplots, heatmaps, PCA plots, and bubble plots summarizing pathway directionality.

 Script main entry points are driven by python command line parsing and variable dispatch.